 Receive monthly retirement guidance, financial planning tips, and market updates straight to your inbox.

 Covering these subjects can help you stay on track as you talk with your family:

-- Durable powers of attorney.
-These documents enable you to give a specified person the authority to make decisions on your behalf if you’re incapacitated.
-You and your spouse each should have one for both finances and health care.
+Durable power of attorney.
+This document enables you to give a specified person the authority to make financial decisions on your behalf if you’re incapacitated.
 It’s often a good idea to add powers of attorney to your investment accounts as well.
 You may also want to select a “trusted contact” for your investment accounts as an added level of account protection.
 A trusted contact is an individual you designate who can be contacted by the financial firm if something seems amiss.

 Long-term care arrangements.
 Long-term adult day or nursing care can be expensive: upward of $200 per day and considerably more in many parts of the country.
 Your children should know your health care preferences and how you plan to pay for care if necessary (e.g., insurance or investments).
 They especially need to know if you’re counting on them for financial or physical support.

 It’s important to remember that you don’t have to solve everything or share the information all at once.
 The conversations may be very new and different for all of you—both financially and emotionally.
 Taking the time for an honest and open dialogue ultimately will provide everyone with greater peace of mind.